On the Road: Part Two

 In December 1948, Sal is celebrating Christmas with his relatives in Testament, Virginia, when Dean shows up with Marylou (having left his second wife, Camille, and their newborn baby, Amy, in San Francisco) and Ed Dunkel.
-Sal's Christmas plans are shattered as "now the bug was on me again, and the bug's name was Dean Moriarty."
+Sal's Christmas plans are shattered, as Dean makes him long for the road.
 First they drive to New York, where they meet Carlo and party.
-Dean wants Sal to make love to Marylou, but Sal declines.
-In Dean's Hudson, they take off from New York in January 1949 and make it to New Orleans.
+Dean wants Sal to have sex with Marylou, but Sal declines.
+In Dean's Hudson, they depart from New York in January 1949 and make it to New Orleans.
 In Algiers, they stay with the morphine-addicted Old Bull Lee and his wife, Jane.
-Galatea Dunkel joins her husband in New Orleans while Sal, Dean, and Marylou continue their trip.
+Galatea Dunkel joins her husband in New Orleans while Sal, Dean and Marylou continue their trip.
 Once in San Francisco, Dean again leaves Marylou to be with Camille.
-"Dean will leave you out in the cold anytime it is in the interest of him," Marylou tells Sal.
 Both of them stay briefly in a hotel, but soon she moves out, following a nightclub owner.
-Sal is alone and on Market Street has visions of past lives, birth, and rebirth.
+Sal is alone and on Market Street has visions of past lives, birth and rebirth.
 Dean finds him and invites him to stay with his family.
 Together, they visit nightclubs and listen to Slim Gaillard and other jazz musicians.
-The stay ends on a sour note: "what I accomplished by coming to Frisco I don't know," and Sal departs, taking the bus back to New York.
+The stay ends on a sour note, and Sal departs, taking the bus back to New York.